-117. Under Brazil's tax treaties, the competent authority function is delegated to the Federal Revenue of Brazil ("RFB").
-Brazil reported that this function is assigned to the Special Secretary of the RFB, which is responsible for the MAP function.
-This is also clarified in Brazil's MAP regulation.

-- 118. Brazil reported that the MAP function is performed by six employees within the RFB.
-Brazil noted that two of them joined the competent authority in 2018 and all of these employees work on both types of MAP cases (attribution/allocation cases and other cases) but that none of them works exclusively on MAP cases.
-Brazil further reported that these employees are responsible for a wide range of tasks in the field of international direct taxation and co-operation in addition to their role performing the MAP function.
-Such additional tasks include (i) the interpretation of tax law, (ii) the issuance of related normative acts and (iii) the issuance of rulings. - 119.
-Brazil reported that the employees handling MAP cases are tax auditors who have already handled a few MAP cases, but that their experience remains limited.
-Brazil mentioned that two officials have participated in a number of trainings and seminars organised by the OECD concerning MAP.
+- 154. Under Brazil's tax treaties, the competent authority function is assigned to the Federal Revenue of Brazil ("RFB").
+Brazil reported that this function is delegated to the Special Secretary of the RFB, which is responsible for the MAP function.
+This is also clarified in Brazil's MAP guidance. - 155.
+Brazil reported that the competent authority function is performed by seven employees within the RFB.
+Brazil noted that three of these employees joined the competent authority function in 2018 and 2019 and that all of these employees work on both types of MAP cases (attribution/allocation cases and other cases), but that none of them works exclusively on MAP cases.
+Brazil further reported that these employees are responsible for a wide range of tasks in the field of international direct taxation and co-operation in addition to their role performing the MAP function, including: (i) the interpretation of tax law, (ii) the issuance of related normative acts and (iii) the issuance of rulings. - 156.
+Brazil reported that the staff members handling MAP cases are tax auditors who have already handled a few MAP cases, but that their experience remains limited.
+Brazil noted that two staff members have participated in a number of trainings and seminars organised by the OECD concerning MAP.
 Brazil clarified that there is not a specific budget dedicated to the MAP function but that the relevant costs currently fall under the international relations budget of the RFB.